 Most were Brooklyn locals while some travelled for the occasion.
 “Anticipation!” for the investigation was noted as being the cause for a trip from Boston, MA to Brooklyn.
 It’s not every day the team gets to investigate a truly haunted location so close to founding HQ at 5th Ave and St Marks Pl.

-Also present were Brooklyn Escape Rooms manager Ray, joined by Dungeon Master John.
+Also present were Brooklyn Escape Room manager Ray, joined by Dungeon Master John.
 Ray was our complainant, a possible sensitive that has been affected by paranormal activity in multiple locations; though she stated they were clustered to a specific area.

 Though the seemingly-sensitive Ray suggested that the spiritual energy could reside in a specific area, the astute detectives of BKPS knew the sordid history of the land we were standing upon.